 What you can appeal against

-You can appeal to the tribunal if the Registrar of Approved Driving Instructors:
+You can appeal to the tribunal if the Approved Driving Instructor Registrar:

 - refuses to give you a trainee licence

 - removes your trainee licence